Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 	/>
 </div>

+<p class="firstLetter">There is no one right way to approach a relationship.</p>

+There are many ways to approach a relationship.

+It is hard to even try to quantify all the ways anyone could approach a relationship.
+But the Enneagram provides a rough framework.
+Today we are going to identify people's tendencies and approaches to relationships in varying degrees of depth.

+Up first is a broad overview of what each type is like in a relationship.

-## Overview of Enneagram types in a relationship
+## Characteristics of Enneagram Type In a Relationship

-There are 9 different Enneagram personality types and below is a brief stereotypic overview.
+There are 9 different Enneagram personality types and below is a brief stereotypical overview for how each type acts in a relationship.

 1. The Reformer - Perfectionist, responsible, and rational
 2. The Helper - Generous, caring, and people-pleasing